Use LibrarySearch (the Books, articles & more search box) on the MRU Library homepage to find books and journal articles.

 Limit to only books by selecting Resource Type - Books on the right panel.

-Keep in mind that often a primary text (as in, a book that includes the text of the Plato's Apology) will often also include an introduction that explains the importance of the text and its historical context, or information about the author, so don't overlook those kinds of books.
+Keep in mind that often a primary text (as in, a book that includes the text of the Plato's Apology) will often also include a scholarly introduction that explains the importance of the text and its historical context, or information about the author, written by a historian or other academic expert in the field, so don't overlook those kinds of books.

 Use the right-side filters in LibrarySearch or the advanced search screen to do a subject search for your author's name, or possibly for your primary source title.
 This will turn up books ABOUT Homer, for example, or books ABOUT the Iliad.